ceremcem/why-omron-sucks/README.md

 # Technical Support

-1. Omron support engineers might only have some ideas about popular questions.
+1. Omron support engineers might only have some ideas about popular questions, at least in Turkey.
 For example, they have no idea about if their own RS-232 port works with their own Modbus RTU stack.